devbisme/skidl/docs/index.md

 After the primary rule, the next thing to remember is that SKiDL's main purpose is creating netlists.
 To that end, it handles four basic, connection operations:

+**Net-to-Net**:
+    Connecting one net to another *merges* the pins on both nets into a single, larger net.

 **Pin-to-Net**:
     A pin is connected to a net, adding it to the list of pins connected to that net.
-If the pin is already attached to other nets, then those nets are connected to this net as well.
+If the pin is already attached to other nets, then those nets are merged with this net.

 **Net-to-Pin**:
     This is the same as doing a pin-to-net connection.

 **Pin-to-Pin**:
     A net is created and both pins are attached to it.
-If one or both pins are already connected to other nets, then those nets are connected to the newly-created net as well.
+If one or both pins are already connected to other nets, then those nets are merged with the newly-created.

-**Net-to-Net**:
-    Connecting one net to another *merges* the pins on both nets onto a single, larger net.

 For each type of connection operation, there are three variants based on the number of things being connected: